Welcome Susan Pharmin, LEAD’s new FMWR director

 |0

-This work, Welcome Susan Pharmin, LEAD’s new FMWR director, by Pam Goodhart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Welcome Susan Pharmin, LEAD’s new FMWR director, by Todd Wivell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.